Autonomous trucking company Plus drives faster transition to semi-autonomous trucks

-Breaking away from the competition, Plus, a Cupertino, California-based provider of autonomous trucking technology, is taking a groundbreaking driver-in approach to commercialization that aligns with the critical challenges facing the trucking industry today.
+Breaking away from the competition, Plus, a Silicon Valley-based provider of autonomous trucking technology, is taking an innovative driver-in approach to commercialization that aligns with the critical challenges facing the trucking industry today.

 According to newly-released estimates of traffic fatalities in 2021, crashes involving at least one large truck increased 13% compared to the previous year.

 With a nationwide truck driver shortage estimated at 80,000 last year and growing, PlusDrive, Plus’s market-ready supervised autonomous driving solution, helps long-haul operators reduce stress while improving safety for all road users.

 First-to-market solution helps fleets today

 In 2021 Plus achieved a critical industry milestone, becoming the first self-driving trucking technology company to deliver a commercial product to the hands of customers.
 Over the past year Plus has delivered units of PlusDrive to some of the world’s largest fleets and truck manufacturers.

 These units are not demos or test systems.
 Shippers have installed the technology on their trucks and PlusDrive-equipped trucks with the shippers’ drivers are hauling commercial loads on public roads nationwide.